 It was serendipity that led Marvin Coleman into the world of mortgage broking about 14 years ago.
-Despite experiencing some major challenges, the Mortgage Choice broker persevered over the long term to make 29 in last years’ Top 100; writing more than $93m in the year to selection.
+Despite experiencing some major challenges, the Mortgage Choice, Oakleigh, broker persevered over the long term to make 29 in last years’ Top 100; writing more than $93m in the year to selection.

 MPA spoke with the Melbourne broker about he got started in the industry and how he overcame burnout to realise even greater success.